raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 Add list comprehensions for every colour definition you have used.
 Re-arrange your program so that you measure the light levels and adjust your colour definitions before you display any messages or images.

 --- /task ---

+--- task ---
+Test your program by using the colour sliders to simulate different brightnesses.
+Check that your messages and images become dimmer if you reduce the light levels.
+--- /task ---